Business Registration in Bangalore: Pvt Ltd, LLP or OPC: What to Choose?

 Who should go for an OPC?

 This business structure combines the operational flexibility of a traditional partnership with the limited liability protection of a company.
 It is a separate legal entity distinct from its partners, protecting their personal assets.
-Limited Liability Partnership Company Formation is done through the FiLLiP (Form for incorporation of Limited Liability Partnership) form on the MCA portal.
+Incorporation of LLP is done through the FiLLiP (Form for incorporation of Limited Liability Partnership) form on the MCA portal.
 Key features of LLP:

 • Partners’ liability is limited to their agreed contribution in the LLP.